- High-tech interior

 The Ram 1500s we’ve driven most often have been equipped with a familiar 5.7-liter V-8 rated at 395 horsepower and 401 pound-feet of torque.
 The V-8 is a smooth, sonorous operator that provides the hefty Ram with good acceleration and the ability to tow up to 12,750 pounds, at least when ordered up with the right array of axle and body configurations.

 For an extra grand, the available mild-hybrid system Ram dubs eTorque adds 130 lb-ft of torque with the V-8, 90 lb-ft with the standard 305-hp V-6 to help out with low-speed acceleration and to reduce the gas engine’s workload.
+We've driven the V-8 Ram with eTorque and have found it to be an unusually smooth operator, with good brake modulation and one of the least-obtrusive stop/start systems we've encountered.
+It's about $1,500 more than the standard V-8, which will take around six years to break even in normal driving.

 Ram has calibrated both versions of the system so well, you'll have to pay close attention to notice anything unusual is taking place.
 The engine comes to a stop without a judder at stoplights, and jumps back into action invisibly.
 The hybrid motor slows and restarts the gas engine very smoothly.
 There's nearly zero lag from the moment you lift from the brake and reapply the throttle.
 Given that the battery setup occupies a gym bag's worth of space under a rear seat, and boost fuel economy by a few miles per gallon on various cycles—and that its V-6 version comes in as the least expensive Ram 1500 powertrain—the mild-hybrid trucks feel like a win.